KimSanThai/DS-assignment2-a1781492/ReadMe.txt

 Usage:
 The code uses an extern org.json library, thus must be compiled with it included.
-(The file is "json-20230618.jar") -Use command "javac -cp ./* *.java" to compile
+(The file is "json-20230618.jar") -Use command "javac -cp .:* *.java" to compile Alternatively, the makefile will compile the code using command "make" does not work on windows.

 Only the aggregation server uses this library
--Use command "java -cp ".;json-20230618.jar" AggregationServer <port_number>" to run aggregation server for windows.
--Use command "java -cp ".:json-20230618.jar" AggregationServer <port_number>" to run aggregation server for linux.
+-Use command "java -cp ".:json-20230618.jar" AggregationServer <port_number>" to run aggregation server.
 This will start the aggregation server at the specified port

 -Use command "java ContentServer <host:port_number> <Data_filepath>" to run the content server